One-off tip

 How a single env var separates your shell from the agent's

-If you use GitHub Copilot in VS Code and have a heavily configured zsh — Powerlevel10k, a bunch of aliases, nvm or pyenv hooks — you’ve probably noticed the agent making a mess of its terminal output, or occasionally failing because something in your .zshrc conflicts with what it’s trying to run.
+If you use GitHub Copilot in VS Code and have a heavily configured zsh with Powerlevel10k, a bunch of aliases, nvm or pyenv hooks, you’ve probably noticed the agent making a mess of its terminal output, or occasionally failing because something in your .zshrc conflicts with what it’s trying to run.

 The problem is simple: Copilot spins up non-interactive shells to execute commands.
 Your .zshrc loads anyway, because that’s what .zshrc does.
 The agent doesn’t need your prompt theme; it just needs to run git status and get on with its life.
 Your customisations are noise at best, a source of failures at worst.